fullstorydev/fullstory-babel-plugin-react-native/README.md

 If you’re interested in gaining access to the private beta, please email mobile-support@fullstory.com and we’ll follow up with next steps.
 While we wish we could grant everyone access to the beta program, please bear in mind that we’re evaluating each request on a case-by-case basis and admission into the beta is not guaranteed.

-FullStory's React Native babel plugin performs compile-time transformations to add FullStory-specific attributes to all React Native controls.
+FullStory's React Native babel plugin performs transformations to enable FullStory privacy state declarations on all React Native controls, in addition to adding support for capturing click events.

+This plugin does not replace `@fullstory/babel-plugin-annotate-react`, which annotates React components with stable attributes to help with element identity.

 This plugin should only be used in conjunction with `@fullstory/react-native`.

 ## Install the React Native babel plugin